cambridge-healthcare/hstruct/README.md

-Ruby Struct with the convenience of instantiating from a hash.
+Struct with the convenience of instantiating from a Hash.

 When you care about speed, this is the Ruby structure that you've been looking for.
 HStructs are faster than any other gem out there, but still